Gauraklein/chord.prog/README.md

-#a web app that generates random chord progressions
+A web app that generates random chord progressions

 using vanilla JS html and css